Blog

 February 4, 2025

-How to avoid it: Work with a management company that provides detailed, transparent financial reports and assists with long-term financial planning, including reserve fund studies.
+How to avoid it: Work with a condo management company that delivers detailed financial reports, supports long-term planning, and ensures compliance with your reserve fund study.

 The Operational Costs of Bad Condo Management